dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/State.md

   def __str__(self):
     return "state C"

-#context is the object , which might changes the state when its behaviour changes
+#context is the object , which might changes the internal state and hence the behaviour
 #this pbject has reference to different state object, denoting different states
 class Context: